MISSISSIPPI

 How do I apply for Mississippi Medicaid?

-Applications for Medicaid may be filed online through ACCESS MS and are assessed for potential eligibility.
+Applications for Medicaid are accepted online through ACCESS MS and are assessed for potential eligibility.
 If not eligible for Medicaid, applications are automatically referred to the Marketplace.

 Mississippi Division of Medicaid